wso2/docs-open-banking/en/docs/develop/consent-amendment-history.md

 ```
 Input parameter:

-- `consentID`: consent ID of the consent
+- `consentID`: consent ID of the consent.
+This is a mandatory parameter.

-!!!note
-    Providing `consentID` is mandatory.

 ### Data model

+The following table explains the data model associated with `ConsentHistoryResource`.

 ??? tip "Click here to see the data model associated with `ConsentHistoryResource`."